cotect/cotect/README.md

 - This project will run in stealth mode (no marketing or spotlight) with full focus on developing and rolling out scalable and stable software in the fastest possible way.
 - We will slow down or stop this project in case COVID-19 can be contained or we get indications that the situation will not require this kind of software.

+---

+Licensed **MIT**.
+Created and maintained with ❤️ by developers from SAP in Berlin.